spicy-labs/publisher-output-tool/README.md

 - **pdfExportSettingsId**: The CHILI ID for the PDF expport settings you want to use for the tests
 - **outputEachDocumentThisAmount**: The amount of outputs to run on each provided document
 - **randomizeOrder**: `not implemented` Whether or not to randomize the order in which documents are output
-- **runAsync**: Whether or not to run document outputs asynchronously; if set to true, then every document output task will be queued at once and won't wait for the previous task to resolve
+- **runAsync**: Whether or not to run document outputs asynchronously; if set to `true`, then every document output task will be queued at once and won't wait for the previous task to resolve.
+Optional, will default to `false` if missing.
 - **environment**: An object to hold the following CHILI environment information:
   -  **name**: The CHILI environment name (typically structured like "cp-abc-123")
   - **backofficeURL**: The base URL used to access the CHILI backoffice (i.e. *https://cp-abc-123.chili-publish.online/interface.aspx*)